PieEditor/PIE/src/back/api.md

 Most of the parameters are specified as a segment in the path.

-For those which aren't, they can be passed in the HTTP query string (eg &parameter=value) for GET requests, or encoded in JSON for POST requests.
+For those which aren't, they can be encoded in JSON.

 #### Authentication